 - a) are financially viable over their life cycle, which may be demonstrated through asset management planning; - b) leverage the capacity of development proponents, where appropriate; and - c) are available to meet current and projected needs. - 2.
-Planning and investments in infrastructure and public service facilities should be prioritized to support strategic growth areas as focal areas for growth and development. - 3.
-Before consideration is given to developing new infrastructure and public service facilities: - a) the use of existing infrastructure and public service facilities should be optimized; and - b) opportunities for adaptive re-use should be considered, wherever feasible. - 4.
-Infrastructure and public service facilities should be strategically located to support the effective and efficient delivery of emergency management services, and to ensure the protection of public health and safety in accordance with the policies in Chapter 5: Protecting Public Health and Safety. - 5.
-Public service facilities should be co-located to promote cost-effectiveness and facilitate service integration, access to transit and active transportation. - 6.
+Before consideration is given to developing new infrastructure and public service facilities: - a) the use of existing infrastructure and public service facilities should be optimized; and - b) opportunities for adaptive re-use should be considered, wherever feasible. - 3.
+Infrastructure and public service facilities should be strategically located to support the effective and efficient delivery of emergency management services, and to ensure the protection of public health and safety in accordance with the policies in Chapter 5: Protecting Public Health and Safety. - 4.
+Public service facilities should be planned and co-located with one another, along with parks and open space where appropriate, to promote cost-effectiveness and facilitate service integration, access to transit and active transportation. - 5.
 Planning authorities, in consultation with school boards, should consider and encourage innovative approaches in the design of schools and associated child care facilities, such as schools integrated in high-rise developments, in strategic growth areas, and other areas with a compact built form.